 Vellus hair helps sweat evaporate off the skin, while terminal hair is the heavy hitter when it comes to regulating your core temperature.

-There’s also a growth dynamic worth knowing: vellus hair actually grows faster than terminal hair, but terminal hair wins on length by a wide margin.
+There’s also a growth dynamic worth knowing: vellus hairs grow slowly and cycle out quickly, which is why they never gain length — terminal hairs grow faster and keep growing far longer.
 So if your face feels like it’s always got a light fuzz but never builds into anything substantial, that’s the vellus cycle doing its thing.

 How to Mature Vellus Hair into Terminal Beard?